jboss-fuse/redhat-fuse/README.md

 # Red Hat Fuse
-This project defines the Fuse product BOMs so that Fuse users can have a consistent set of maven bom GAVs to import into their projects regardless of the platform they are using (Karaf, EAP, or SpringBoot).
+This project defines set of platform BOMs and maven plugins so that Fuse users can have a consistent set of maven bom GAVs to import into their projects regardless of the platform they are using (Karaf, EAP, or SpringBoot) all controled via a single version.

+## Dependency Management via BOMs

 You just need to add the `<dependencyManagement>..</dependencyManagement>` scection to your maven build to pick up the correct set of Fuse supported artifacts.

 Note: we assume that you add the `fuse.version` property to your build and set it to a released version of this project.

-## For Karaf
+### For Karaf

     <dependencyManagement>
       <dependencies>